pofau/9.Priviledge_Attribute_Loss_TEAM_5/README.md

 # 9.Priviledge_Attribute_Loss_TEAM_5

+The aim of this project is to reproduce the experimental results obtained in the research article **<a href = "https://arxiv.org/pdf/2203.12905.pdf">Privileged Attribution Constrained Deep Networks for Facial Expression Recognition</a>**.

-Organization of project :
+Project Organization :

 /datasets: Store or manage links to datasets

 /models: Contains the different model architectures